THIS POST IS PART OF THE ULTIMATE GUIDE TO BACK PAIN RELIEF

 Your spinal cord and nerves travel through the spinal canal carrying messages between your brain and muscles.
 The intervertebral discs between your vertebrae are flexible, flat and round discs and are about a half-inch thick.
 They act as shock absorbers when you walk or run.

-Disc herniations are often very painful.
+Lumbar radiculopathy is often very painful.
 It is not uncommon for people to come to our urgent care when a herniation first happens.
 The pain can be a burning, stabbing or searing discomfort.
 The pain occurs along the nerve, so it tends to come through the buttock and hip and down the leg.

 Sometimes the pain may just be in the leg, ankle or foot depending on which nerve is pinched.
 The herniation may also cause some amount of numbness in the leg or weakness.
 The weakness may involve the foot, knee or hip.
 The pain can be constant although sometimes it is possible to find a comfortable position by sitting or laying down.